The ‘Body Positive’ Award

 Promoting a peer supportive environment

-✔️Schools could consider developing a peer support programme so that older students (e.g. TY or fifth year students) can buddy with first year students to ease the transition into secondary school.
+✔️Schools and youth groups could consider developing a peer support programme so that older students can buddy with junior students - to ease the transition into secondary school or into a new youth group environment.
 You can find information about peer support programmes here.

 ✔️Schools should actively encourage students to develop a range of interests and to provide a wide range of extracurricular activities to ensure students feel accepted whether their interests are academic, athletic, artistic or alternative.
 Students should be encouraged to develop their own unique interests and to pursue activities in these areas.